azixMcAze/Unity-SerializableDictionary/README.md

 ```

 It is recommended to create one derived class in a separate file and add the attributes to this class instead of modifying the original `SerializableDictionaryPropertyDrawer` class.
 You can use the same class for all your `SerializableDictionary` specializations, there is no need to create a new one for each specialization.
+See `UserSerializableDictionaryPropertyDrawers.cs` as an example.
+You can copy this file and add your own attributes to the class.

 Add the dictionaries to your scripts and access them directly of through a property.
 The dictionaries can be accessed through a property of type `IDictionary<TKey, TValue>` for better encapsulation.